 For the roughly 23 million adult Texans who want to play casino-style games online, sweepstakes casinos are the legal option available right now.

-Sweepstakes casinos operate under federal promotional sweepstakes law — not Texas state gambling law.
+Sweepstakes casinos operate under promotional sweepstakes laws — not Texas state gambling law.
 They use a dual-currency model (Gold Coins for free play, Sweeps Coins for prize-eligible play) that eliminates the "consideration" element required for an illegal lottery.
 No purchase is ever required.

 The platforms available to Texas players in March 2026 include established brands like WowVegas, Legendz, and Jackpota, as well as newer entrants like Spinfinite and Baba Casino.
 See our full rankings for the current list with verified bonus information.